-The term macronutrient is somewhat clear in what it means.
+The term macronutrient (macro) is somewhat clear in what it means.
 Basically for the human body to to develop, grow, and sustain normal function you need macronutrients.
 Food is composed of some combinations of the three major macronutrients which are fat, protein, and carbohydrates.
 Macronutrients is where you body gets calories from and it important in everyday life.

 Yes, your read that right.
 I did say fat and carbohydrates (carbs) are important for body functioning. 🙂